 Defining Remote Work, Home Office, Etc.

 Remote work, home office, telecommuting… terms like these get thrown around a lot.
 Basically, they denominate the same way of working, which is: Not working from a fixed office located in the company headquarters but from somewhere else.
-However, those terms do differ in the nuances and are not to be confused.
+However, those terms do differ in the nuances and we should not confuse them.

 Definition: Remote Work

 Remote Work simply means “not working on location”.
 Essentially, the term applies to all work, which is normally believed to occur in a fixed workspace (such as an office), but can now be executed anywhere.
 To put it straight: Remote workers do not need to go to a designated workplace for working but can get own with their tasks wherever they like.

 Or rather: Wherever there is a decent internet connection.
 Remote work largely proceeds online on modern, easily transportable portable devices such as notebooks.
 In essence, remote workers carry around their own Mobile Office.
 It’s no wonder that most companies with remote work policies operate in the digital services sector.
 Design, marketing, business and software development – these industries are predestined to offer their staff the benefits of remote work.

 Definition: Home Office

 Remote Work and Home Office are often used interchangeably.
 However, the term home office indeed refers to a specific form of working remotely.
 Which is, well, working from home.

 Professionals view flexibility as one of the key benefits of home office.
 But still, most of them appreciate a fixed workspace where they can sit down for 8 hours straight, if they intend to.
 The overwhelming majority of remote workers dedicate their own homes to be that workspace.
 This choice has a number of advantages, like the absence of travel time or the occasional presence of loved ones to spend your break with.
 In Germany, nearly a third of freelancers work from home – for full-time employees, this number is also increasing.